keymanapp/keyman/android/README.md

 ### Compiling From Command Line
 1. Launch a command prompt and cd to the directory **keyman/android**
-2. Run the top level build script `./build.sh build:engine build:app --debug` which will:
+2. Run the top level build script `./build.sh configure build --debug` which will:
     * Compile KMEA (and its KMW dependency)
     * Download default keyboard and dictionary resources as needed
     * Compile KMAPro